Skip to Content

 Wildfire Resources

 My office and I are focused on assisting all of our families and communities affected by the wildfires.
 I continue to work with my Hawai‘i congressional delegation colleagues and officials at every level but especially our federal government to support emergency response and rebuilding efforts for the people of Maui and Hawai‘i Island and for their ‘ohana across Hawai‘i.
 Below are some information and resources; please contact me with any questions or needs.
-You can also download a longer guide here.

 How You Can Help